 For this course you must write three mini-blogs.
-Each blog is worth 15% of the final grade making the blogs worth 45% of the final grade.
+The first two blogs are worth 15% of the final grade each.
+The third blog is worth 20% of the final grade making the blogs worth 50% of the final grade.